In this guide

 When it comes to repayments, you can choose how much you repay from the following options:

-• Full balance
+• The full outstanding balance

 You can make manual repayments using a debit card via the online portal or alternatively set up a direct debit.
 A direct debit is a great idea because it protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee or losing any promotional rates as a result.
-You can arrange a direct debit for repayments when you apply for the credit card.
+You can set up a direct debit for repayments when you apply for the credit card.

 If you wish to talk to a Capital on Tap team member directly about your repayment options, call 0208 962 7401.
 You could face a charge if you miss a repayment.